astronomer/astro-docs/ac/next/install-kubernetes.md

 To complete this setup, you need:

 - Docker
+- An accessible Docker registry
 - Kubernetes 1.12+
 - Helm 3
+- PV provisioner support in your underlying infrastructure

 ## Step 1: Create a Project Folder